apple/swift-evolution/proposals/nnnn-utf8-span.md

 We propose equality checks (e.g. `scalarsEqual`), as those are incredibly common and useful operations.
 We have (tentatively) deferred other algorithms until non-escapable collections are figured out.

 However, we can add select high-value algorithms if motivated by the community.
-We'd want to

 ### More validation API